Are you thinking of studying engineering, but unsure about what’s involved or nervous about the challenges ahead?

 What was your favourite thing about studying with CDU?

 The small class sizes and the lecturers open door policy were a definite attraction.
 Also, I had tremendous support from my thesis supervisor Charlie Fairfield, who really pushed and encouraged me to put in the extra hours.
-Upon completing my thesis, Charlie and I had it published as a joint publication with the Australian Water Association magazine and e-Journal August 2017, titled “Groundwater abstraction in the Roper Region – Northern Territory”.
+Upon completing my thesis, Charlie and I had it published as a joint publication with the Australian Water Association magazine and e-Journal, titled “Groundwater abstraction in the Roper Region – Northern Territory”.

 The first year can often be the most challenging – how did you find the first year of study?